laggykiller/rlottie-python/README.md

     anim.save_animation('animation3.webp')
 ```

-You may also load animation with the method below
-However, before loading other file, you have to delete previously created LottieAnimation first
-Or else, the previous animation would persist
-Alternatively, you may use multiprocessing
+You may also load animation with the method below.
+However, before loading other file, you have to delete previously created LottieAnimation first.
+Or else, the previous animation would persist (Alternatively, you may use multiprocessing)
 ```
 from rlottie_python import LottieAnimation